conoroshea1996/elderJsTest/src/routes/blog/can-make-past-recruiting-projects-work-now.md

 ---
-title: "How can you make past recruiting projects work for you now?"
+title: 'How can you make past recruiting projects work for you now?'
-date: "2017-08-11"
+date: '2017-08-11'
 categories:
-  - "recruiting-strategy"
+  - 'recruiting-strategy'
-slug: "can-make-past-recruiting-projects-work-now"
+slug: 'can-make-past-recruiting-projects-work-now'
-seoTitle: "How can you make past recruiting projects work for you now?"
+seoTitle: 'How can you make past recruiting projects work for you now?'
-seoDescription: "What can you do to save time and effort on recruiting?
+seoDescription: 'What can you do to save time and effort on recruiting?
 The clue may be in the past.
-See our 4 tips on making your past recruiting projects work for you now."
+See our 4 tips on making your past recruiting projects work for you now.'
-author: "Orla-Hodnett"
+author: 'Orla-Hodnett'
-coverImage: "/images/pexels-photo-277458.jpeg"
+coverImage: '/images/pexels-photo-277458.jpeg'
 ---

 _Recruiting software can make recruiting super efficient, but what else can you do to save time and effort?
 The clue may be in your past._